-While potential clients and clients want definitiveness, and the reasons for wanting it makes sense, it is virtually impossible for any attorney to give it honestly on day one.
+While potential clients and clients want definitiveness and the reasons for wanting it makes sense, no attorney can give it honestly on day one.
 All of these factors referenced above, among others, can cause the cost of most divorce or family law cases to vary significantly.

 If you are going through a divorce or family law matter, Stange Law Firm, PC can help.
 You can contact us at 1-855-805-0595.